carloliveros/uce-scripts/UCE pipeline.md

 > illumiprocessor --input L001/ --output cleaned-reads/ --config illumiprocessor.conf --cores 12

 version 1
-XX illumiprocessor.py /public/uce/work/L006/ /public/uce/work/cleaned-reads/ /public/uce/work/preprocess.conf --remap --complex --cores 12
+> illumiprocessor.py /public/uce/work/L006/ /public/uce/work/cleaned-reads/ /public/uce/work/preprocess.conf --remap --complex --cores 12

 If CBOT was not used in the Illumina sequencing run, you will have to run illumiprocessor.py twice (assuming a rapid run of two lanes).
 You will